Cory Harkey: Professional career

+Coaching career

+Harkey joined the Green Bay Packers as a special teams quality control coach prior to the 2025 season.
+On March 19, 2026, Harkey was promoted to the role of assistant special teams coach.

 Personal life

-Harkey is the son of former Major League Baseball player Mike Harkey, who is currently the bullpen coach for the New York Yankees.
+Harkey is the son of former Major League Baseball player Mike Harkey, who spent more than two decades coaching in the minor and major leagues, most recently for the New York Yankees in 2025.
 He says that former Kansas City Chiefs and Atlanta Falcons tight end Tony Gonzalez is his biggest inspiration as a player.